golightlyb/tao/README.md

 ### How do I report a bug or make a suggestion?

-Please feel free to make a GitHub issue!
+Please feel free to make a [GitHub issue](https://github.com/golightlyb/tao/issues) or [comment on the Steam workshop page!](https://steamcommunity.com/sharedfiles/filedetails/?id=3007442662)

 ### Can I support the project?